-1) To set up Google alerts so that if anything cropped up online, they would be aware of it
+1) Setting up Google alerts so that if anything cropped up online, the company would be aware of it

-2) To contact the police, in case there was anything criminal within the email and to see if they could help trace the person who had created the email account.
+2) Contacting the police, in case there was anything criminal within the email and to see if they could help trace the person who had created the email account.

-3) To agree a plan for when/if any journalists contacted the company:
+3) Agreeing a plan for when/if any journalists contacted the company:

-The first thing to do was to inform all staff that if they received any calls from journalists they should immediately refer them to the senior management or PR team – and they should not either get drawn into a conversation, or say ‘no comment’ which might imply some level of guilt.
+The first thing to do was to inform all staff what to do if they received any calls from journalists.
+These should immediately be referred to the senior management or PR team.
+Staff members should not either get drawn into a conversation, or say ‘no comment’ which might imply some level of guilt.

 The next step was draft a short factual statement to give to any journalists who got in touch.
-This didn’t go into detail about the allegations, but dismissed them as false and malicious, giving basic information that clarified why the allegations might have been made, and made it clear the company were considering legal action.
+This didn’t go into detail about the allegations, but dismissed them as false and malicious.
+It gave basic information clarifying why the allegations had been made, and made it clear the company were considering legal action.

 We decided not to send the statement out pro-actively but to have it ready if any journalists did contact the company.

 Of course the statement had to be cleared by the lawyers, so I advised them that if any journalists called in the meantime, to be courteous and helpful, and to say something along the lines of: